enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-mod.md

 ???

-* To return the remainder of the division of 2 number
+* To return the remainder of the division of 2 numbers.
-* To divide 2 numbers
+* To divide 2 numbers.
-* To calculate the sum of 2 numbers
+* To calculate the sum of 2 numbers.
-* To multiply 2 numbers
+* To multiply 2 numbers.